mattmoehr/hate-welfare-2018/project_description.md

 - increase in for-profit colleges
 - decline in ratio of wages to housing costs
 - accelerated financialization and Wall-Street-ification of the economy

-Not to mention social policy changes
+- life expectancy for white males is not good (Deaton)

+Not to mention the federal policy changes since 1999.
+Notably missing from this list is any large-scale welfare policy changes, but many of these policies had the largest effect in the slice of the population usually thought of as welfare recipients:
 - Too big to fail for banks
 - No Child Left Behind
 - Medicare Part D